 - General information

 - Atmospheric air

 - Climate change

 - Water resources

 - Protection of biological and landscape diversity, development of the natural fund and formation of the national environmental network

 - Soil resources and lands

 - Minerals

 - Waste

 - Environmental safety

-- · Industry and its impact on the environment
+- Industry and its impact on the environment

 - Agriculture and its impact on the environment

 - Energy and its impact on the environment

 - Transport and its impact on the environment

 - Balanced production and consumption

 - State environmental management

-Key findings of the State of Environment report
+Key findings of the state of the environment

 The main polluters of ambient air are enterprises of processing and extracting industry and enterprises of electricity and thermal power production.
-The pollutants being emitted into ambient air are nitrogen oxide, carbon oxide, dioxide and other compounds of sulphur, dust.
-According to the State Statistics Service, in 2015, emissions of air pollutants from stationary and mobile sources were 4521.3 thousand tons.
-Emissions of pollutants from mobile sources amounted to 36.8% and emission from stationary sources 63.2% of the total amount of emissions of pollutants into ambient air.
-The most pollutants 88.7% from mobile sources came from road transport.
-Total emissions of air pollutants between 2000 and 2015 decreased (by 23.5%).
+The pollutants being emitted mainly into ambient air are nitrogen oxide, carbon oxide, dioxide and other compounds of sulphur, dust.
+According to the State Statistics Service, in 2019, emissions of air pollutants from stationary and mobile sources were 4119 thousand tons.
+Emissions of pollutants from mobile sources amounted 40.3% and emission from stationary sources 59.7% of the total amount of emissions of pollutants into ambient air.
+The most pollutants from mobile sources came from automobile transport.
+Total emissions of air pollutants between 2000 and 2019 decreased (by 30.3%).

 Water resources of Ukraine consist of surface and groundwater.
-Surface water bodies cover 24.1 km, 4% of total territory of Ukraine.
-In 2015, 9.13 billion m of water were taken from natural water bodies, which was 1.8 billion m less than in 2014.
-Also, groundwater abstraction, which reaches 1.2 billion m, was declining.
-There are strong consumers of water resources such as industrial enterprises, housing, public services and agriculture, especially irrigation.
-In 2015, the most used water sources were for production needs - 4 491 million m.
+Surface water bodies cover 24.1 km2, 4% of total territory of Ukraine.
+The strong consumers of water resources are industrial enterprises, housing, public services and agriculture, especially irrigation.
+In 2018, 11.3 billion m3 of water were taken from natural water resources, which was 0.2 billion m3 less than in 2014.